 Yreka Brain Injury Lawyer

-If someone has been diagnosed with a traumatic brain injury, several medical complications might develop.
+Several medical complications might develop if someone has been diagnosed with a traumatic brain injury.
 Some of the most common impacts include:

 - Memory Loss: When people sustain a blow to the head, they might suffer memory loss.
 There are two types of memory loss.
-The first is called retrograde memory loss, which makes it hard for someone to remember events that have already taken place.
+The first is called retrograde memory loss, making it hard for someone to remember events that have already occurred.
 The second is called anterograde memory loss, which prevents someone from forming new memories.
 In some situations, memory loss might even be permanent.

-- Seizures: Another common complication following a brain injury is the development of seizures.
-Seizures take place when the neurons of the brain begin firing in an uncontrolled manner.
-Depending on the location and severity of the injury, seizures can manifest in different ways.
-Some people go on to develop a serious seizure disorder called epilepsy.
+- Seizures: Another common complication following a brain injury is the development of attacks.
+Seizures occur when the brain's neurons begin firing in an uncontrolled manner.
+Seizures can manifest in different ways depending on the location and severity of the injury.
+Some people go on to develop a severe seizure disorder called epilepsy.
 These seizures might make it hard for someone to return to their pre-injury level of functioning.

-- Motor Complications: Other people might develop motor complications following a serious head injury.
-Motor complications may lead to weakness in one or more limbs, coordination problems, and possible paralysis.
-In severe cases, these motor complications might even lead to permanent disabilities.
+- Motor Complications: Others might develop motor complications following a severe head injury.
+Motor complications may lead to weakness in one or more limbs, coordination problems, and paralysis.
+In extreme cases, these motor complications might even lead to permanent disabilities.
 This is what makes brain injuries so devastating.

-These are a few of the common medical complications that people might develop following a brain injury.
+A few common medical complications people might develop following a brain injury.
 Of course, other issues may arise as well.The Logistical Complications of a Head Injury

-Immediately following a head injury, most of the focus will be on the medical issues and the initial recovery.
+Immediately following a head injury, most focus will be on the medical issues and the initial recovery.
 While this makes sense, families need to plan ahead, as well.
-Some logistical problems may include:
+Some logistical problems may include the following:

-- Financial Problems: Even for financially comfortable families, a brain injury can lead to steep medical bills.
+- Financial Problems: A brain injury can lead to steep medical bills even for financially comfortable families.
 Trips to the operating room and stays in the intensive care unit (ICU) are expensive.
-Insurance plans may have high deductibles, coinsurance and might even refuse to cover some of the costs associated with the hospital stay.
+Insurance plans may have high deductibles and coinsurance and might even refuse to cover some of the costs associated with the hospital stay.

-- Employment Issues: The complications of a brain injury may make it hard for someone to go back to work.
+- Employment Issues: The complications of a brain injury may make it hard for someone to return to work.
 Furthermore, those who have suffered a TBI might become dependent on someone else to care for them.
-This can create employment problems for the individual who suffered the injury and the rest of the family as well.
+This can create employment problems for the individual who sustained the injury and the rest of the family.

-- Follow-Up Medical Care: After someone leaves the hospital, the recovery process will continue.
-Many individuals diagnosed with a TBI will need to visit multiple specialists to receive comprehensive care.
-The transportation, the visits, and the coordination of health insurance coverage can be an arduous task.
+- Follow-Up Medical Care: The recovery process will continue after someone leaves the hospital.
+Many individuals diagnosed with TBI must visit multiple specialists to receive comprehensive care.
+Transportation, visits, and the coordination of health insurance coverage can be arduous tasks.

-Even though the totality of this situation can feel overwhelming, everyone needs to remember that help is available.
+Even though this situation can feel overwhelming, everyone must remember that help is available.
 Medical providers have been trained extensively in neurological injuries, and there are trained professionals who are always willing to lend a helping hand to a family in need.
-With the proper support, individuals who have suffered a TBI can maximize their chances of making a recovery.
+With the proper support, individuals who have suffered a TBI can maximize their chances of recovery.

-I’m Ed Smith, a Yreka Brain Injury Lawyer.
-Brain injuries can lead to serious complications that might impact someone for the rest of their lives.
-If you or a loved one has sustained a brain injury due to the negligence of another person or entity, please call us today by dialing (530) 392-9400 or (800) 404-5400 for friendly, free advice.
+Brain injuries can lead to severe complications that might impact someone for the rest of their life.
+If you or a loved one has sustained a brain injury due to the negligence of another person or entity, please call our experienced Yreka brain injury attorneys today at (530) 392-9400 or (800) 404-5400 for friendly, free advice.